coreos/pkg/capnslog/README.md

 ## Design Principles

-* Logging is off by default, except critical failures, which are unrecoverable.

-Log functions are helpful but silenced until explicitly activated.

 * `package main` is the place where logging gets turned on and routed

 A library should not touch log options, only generate log entries.
 Libraries are silent until main lets them speak.